Striveworks/valor/docs/technical_concepts.md

 `Predictions` take one `Datum` and a list of `Annotations` as arguments.

 ### `Datum`

 `Datums` are used to store metadata about `GroundTruths` or `Predictions`.
-This metadata can include user-supplied metadata (e.g., JSONs filled with config details) or geospatial coordinates (via the `geospatial` argument). `Datums` provide the vital link between `GroundTruths` / `Predictions` and `Datasets`, and are useful when filtering your evaluations on specific conditions.
+This metadata can include user-supplied metadata (e.g., JSONs filled with configuration details) or geospatial coordinates (via the `geospatial` argument). `Datums` provide the vital link between `GroundTruths` / `Predictions` and `Datasets`, and they are useful when filtering your evaluations on specific conditions.

 A `Datum` requires a universal ID (UID) and dataset name at instantiation, along with any `metadata` or `geospatial` dictionaries that you want to associate with your `GroundTruth` or `Prediction`.

 ### `Annotation`

 `Annotations` attach to both `GroundTruths` and `Predictions`, enabling users to add textual labels to these objects.
 If a `GroundTruth` depicts a bounding box around a cat, for example, the `Annotation` would be passed into the `GroundTruth` to clarify the correct label for the `GroundTruth` (e.g., `class=cat`) and any other labels the user wants to specify for that bounding box (e.g., `breed=tabby`).

-`Annotations` require the user to specify their task type, labels, and metadata at instantition.
-Users can also pass-in various visual representations tailored to their specific task, such as bounding boxes, segmentations, or image rasters.
+`Annotations` require the user to specify their task type, labels, and metadata at instantiation.
+Users can also pass in various visual representations tailored to their specific task, such as bounding boxes, segmentations, or image rasters.

 ## Authentication